peter88213/poemenia/README.md

 Pepito Cleaner is a handy extension that can be used to detect and correct common errors, such as those that occur with scanning or when extracting text from PDF documents.
 This is done mainly with configurable search patterns, so-called regular expressions.

-The default regular expressions in Pepito Cleaner recognize quotation marks as they are common in the USA, also  _guillemets_  as used for example in Italy and Switzerland.
-In order for Pepito Cleaner to recognize the in Germany and Austria commonly used inverted commas („…“) and chevrons (»…«) as opening and closing quotation marks, the user has to change the regular expressions himself.
+The regular expressions that come with Pepito cleaner are closely related to country-specific punctuation rules and are not suitable for all languages.
+They have to be adapted for Germany and Austria, for example.
+This has to be done by the user himself.
 However, such changes require expertise and are not easy to transfer to other installations.
-Moreover, they will be lost again when Pepito Cleaner is updated or reinstalled.
+Moreover, they will be lost when Pepito Cleaner is updated or reinstalled.

 Since Pepito Cleaner seems to be no longer maintained, the developers are not identifiable, and the license terms of the software are unknown, I have programmed the extension  _poemenia_ , which helps to localize a Pepito Cleaner installation from the outside.